Home > Pre-PPC Specs > Macintosh IIfx

 Comments

 The IIfx was the fastest of the Mac II line and perhaps the fastest desktop computer on any platform at the time.
-It used a very "wicked fast" 40 MHz 68030 on a 40 MHz/32-bit bus.
+It used a "wicked fast" 40 MHz 68030 on a 40 MHz/32-bit bus.
 This speed came at a steep price.
 The IIfx could cost upwards of $12,000 depending on the configuration.